denuoweb/htmlcoin-chrome-wallet/README.md

 window.addEventListener('message', handleRunebaseChromeAcctChanged, false);
 ```

-Note that `window.qrypto.account` will still get updated even if you don't set up this event listener; your Dapp just won't be notified of the changes.
+Note that `window.runebasechrome.account` will still get updated even if you don't set up this event listener; your Dapp just won't be notified of the changes.

 ### Using RunebaseChromeProvider

 RPC calls can be directly made via `RunebaseChromeProvider` which is available to any webpage that connects to RunebaseChrome.

-**Make sure that `window.qrypto.rpcProvider` is defined before using it.**
+**Make sure that `window.runebasechrome.rpcProvider` is defined before using it.**

 ```
 // callcontract
 const contractAddress = 'a6dd0b0399dc6162cedde85ed50c6fa4a0dd44f1';
 const data = '06fdde03';
-window.qrypto.rpcProvider.rawCall(
+window.runebasechrome.rpcProvider.rawCall(
   'callcontract',
   [contractAddress, data]
 ).then((res) => console.log(res));